bowber/SKIPLI-Coding-Challenge-1/backend/README.md

 ```

 Now you can access the server at http://localhost
-## How to run in production
+## Run in production
-Use pre-configured Dockerfile to build and run the image similar to the local setup but run it on a hosting service of your choice.
+This project is hosted on GCP Cloud Run and uses Firestore as a database.